leahgarrett/image-management-system/docs/ui-wireframe.md

 - Collection dropdown defaults to **All**.
 - Search is simple keyword search (tags, comments, text).
-- Admin-only actions are not shown to casual users.
+- Admin-only actions are not shown to other users.

 ---